the app studies intitiative

 The App Studies Initiative is collaborating with the following institutions and groups:

-For a list of members affiliated with the App Studies Initiative, please see http://appstudies.org/members/.
+For a full list of members affiliated with the App Studies Initiative, please see http://appstudies.org/members/.

 To get in touch, please see http://appstudies.org/contact/.